A guide for spiritual seekers, leaders, and companions

 © DR Phelan - Uplift Centre 2025

-This resource offers particular insights into the Spiritual aspects of this journey i.e. our lifetime search for meaning, purpose and deep joy.
+It offers particular insights into the Spiritual aspects of our journey, specifically the evolution of our lifetime search for meaning, purpose and deep joy.

 The Eight Phases of the Spiritual Journey

 In this initial stage, individuals seek safety, certainty, and clear moral structures.
-God is perceived as an external authority.
+God is perceived as an all-powerful authority.

-God is: Rule-maker, powerful external authority who blesses/punishes; religion as behavioural contract,
+God is mostly seen as: Rule-maker, powerful external authority who blesses/punishes; religion is a behavioural contract,

-Gifts: Order, predictability, moral scaffolding, sense of belonging, structure
+Gifts of being in this phase: Order, predictability, moral scaffolding, sense of belonging, life structure

-Common defenses: Projection (“the bad is out there”), splitting (all good/all bad), over-compliance or defiance.
+Common defences of individuals in this phase: Projection (“the bad is out there”), splitting (all good/all bad), over-compliance or defiance.

-Dwelling markers: High anxiety when rules/authorities are challenged; dependence on external validation.
+People at this phase often show the following dwelling markers: High anxiety when rules/authoritative sources are challenged; dependence on external validation.

-Scriptural/theological echo: Mount Sinai Tablets from God (Exodus 19–20..23); Proverbs pedagogy; Job’s friends’ retributive theology (Job 4 onward).
+Scriptural/theological echoes of this phase: Mount Sinai Tablets from God (Exodus 19–20..23); Proverbs pedagogy / teachings; Job’s friends’ retributive theology (Job 4 onward).

-Helpful Practices: Structured rituals / prayer routines (e.g., daily Psalms reading), Regular community worship, supportive communities
+Helpful Practices for people in this phase: Structured rituals / prayer routines (e.g., daily Psalms reading), Regular community worship, supportive communities

-Transition signs of growth: Genuine curiosity; cracks in certainty; compassion breaking through black/white categories.
+Transition signs of growth - signs of transitioning to a next phase: Genuine curiosity; cracks in certainty; compassion breaking through black/white categories.

 Reflective Questions: